 Regional Coordinator – While Tournament Directors handle everything on tournament day, Regional Tournament Coordinators handle all of the coordination in the weeks leading up to a tournament, and then handle communication with participants and the host school after it.
 Coordinators typically handle at least 10 tournaments a year, and help make sure everything runs smoothly.
 They must be very quick to answer emails and communicate with NHBB full time staff, the host school, and participants alike.

 Question Writer – Our tournaments can’t exist without questions, so we need a large team of writers to produce our sets!
-Typically, we pay between $3.50 and $5.00 per standard tossup question, depending on experience and other factors.
-Prospective writers should send 5 sample tossup questions and a description of their playing and writing experience to Director of Question Production Brad Fischer at email@example.com.
+Typically, we pay between $3.75 and $5.25 per standard tossup question, depending on experience and other factors.
+Prospective writers should send 5 sample tossup questions and a description of their playing and writing experience to firstname.lastname@example.org.
 Students who compete are welcome to write as well.
 We will make sure that your questions are never used at tournaments in which you could potentially compete; they will be stockpiled until after you graduate or used in different age divisions.

 Full-time Staff Member – Have you considered a career in the burgeoning academic competition industry?
-NHBB has brought on board on average 1-2 new full-time staff members for each of the past four years.
-We anticipate this level of growth continuing for years to come.
-While experience with history and quizbowl tournaments is helpful, even more important factors in hiring include personal reliability, attention to detail, being comfortable traveling and in front of crowds, and excellent people skills.
+While experience with history and academic competitions are helpful, even more important factors in hiring include personal reliability, attention to detail, being comfortable traveling and in front of crowds, and excellent people skills.
 If you think you have what it takes, please send your resume to email@example.com along with a cover letter stating the reasons for your interest, particularly relevant experience, and what aspects of work (e.g. directing, coordinating, question writing, organizational development, outreach, etc.) you are most interested in.